 In addition to containing antioxidants, cassava leaves also contain glycosidecyanogenic substances, where these substances can produce cyanide acid (HCN) or blue compounds which are very toxic(6).

-In general, people process cassava leaves as food through by boiling.
+In general, people process Cassavaleaves as food through by boiling.
 Boiling is done because it can reduce levels of cyanide acid (HCN) which is toxic.
 Cyanide acid (HCN) level can be reduced by dry heating (oven) and boiling(7).
 Compounds of antioxidant properties such as flavonoids are a class of compounds that cannot withstand heat and are easily oxidized at high temperatures(8).

-ANTIOKSIDAN ACTIVITY
+Antioxidant ACTIVITY

-Cassava leaves are part of the Cassava plant (Manihot esculenta Crantz) and the most common plants in Asia, including Indonesia.
+Cassava leaves are part of the Cassavaplant (Manihot esculenta Crantz) and the most common plants in Asia, including Indonesia.
 In general, people process Cassava leaves as food and turn it into vegetables.
 According to Sastroamidjojo (2001) Some people use Cassava leaves as a treatment for diarrhea and headaches(2).

 According to several studies, one of them was reported by Faezah et al, (2013),Cassava leaves contain natural antioxidant compounds, such asflavonoids and phenolics.
 Antioxidantcompounds that can inhibit free radicals in the body by giving electrons to free radical molecules so that they make free radicals stable(3).In general, people process Cassava leaves by boiling Cassava leaves with water and use it as food.
 Boiling is carried out to reduce level of cyanide acid (HCN) which is toxic(7).